 We welcome your support and feedback throughout the school year.
 Please join us for Parent Teacher Organization and School Improvement Council meetings.
 By working together, we can help each student meet their true potential.
 We look forward to working with you this year and celebrating our students’ achievements!

-The MISSION of Jesse S. Bobo Elementary School is to provide a positive atmosphere, a challenging curriculum, and engaging learning for all students.
+The MISSION of Jesse S. Bobo Elementary is to provide a safe, positive and inclusive environment, where all students are engaged and challenged.

 - PBIS improves school climate and student achievement.

 - student achievement increases when faculty and staff work in close partnership with families.

 - That our students, faculty, and staff should consistently demonstrate extraordinary talent.